 A big thank you to Lucia for organising all of our board meetings!

 Shared ADSV / AESV room

-Jenny did a fantastic job as Treasurer this year, tracking all gains to the ADSV fortune and expenses closely.
+George did a fantastic job as Treasurer this year, tracking all gains to the ADSV fortune and expenses closely.
 The auditors had only minor comments, because, well, one has to make a comment if one is auditing!
-Jenny established a TWINT account for ADSV this year which aids in the receipt of payments for small-scale fundraising or services like Sweater sales or payments to reserve places at the retreat.
+Starting this year we were able to create QR code invoices making payments from our members a lot easier and saving us some TWINT fees along the way.

 Members list and alumni